jfredrickson/tsp_scraper/README.md

 ]
 ```

-You can get the raw CSV data as returned by the TSP website by using `TSPScraper::Client.scrape_raw()`.
+You can get the raw CSV data as returned by the TSP website by using `TSPScraper::Client.scrape_raw()`, which accepts the same parameters as the `scrape` method.

 The `scrape` and `scrape_raw` methods also accept an options hash for the HTTP request.
 The options hash should contain [HTTParty](https://github.com/jnunemaker/httparty) options.